Cambodian Uprising (1840–1841): Execution of Ang Pen and Dethronement of Ang Mey

 In July 1840, Dương Quan Thảo, a spy of Trương Minh Giảng in Pursat, discovered the plot to move Ang Pen to Battambang and informed the Governor-General at Phnom Penh.
 Trương Minh Giảng conducted the investigation, discovered the plot and arrested Mao in Phnom Penh.
 Trương Minh Giảng reported this incident to Minh Mạng at Huế.
 The Vietnamese Emperor was furious as this was his last straw.
-This incident completely destroyed Minh Mạng's trust on the Cambodian royalty.
 Minh Mạng commanded Trương Minh Giảng to charge Ang Pen and Mao with sedition.
 Lê Văn Đức the new imperial investigator arrived in Phnom Penh on 14 August 1840.
-On the same day, Trương Minh Giảng and Lê Văn Đức issued sweeping reforms in Trấn Tây Cambodia.
-Vietnamese Tri phủ governors were installed in all Cambodian towns, reducing the roles of Cambodian Oknhas.
-The Trấn Tây government seized all Cambodian administrative seals from Cambodian officials, who were given Vietnamese-style seals instead.
-The Cambodian Oknhas complained that their new Vietnamese seals did not indicate rank, disregarding traditional Cambodian rank system.
-Trương Minh Giảng also commanded all the Cambodian Oknhas to visit Emperor Minh Mạng at Huế but no one dared to go as the three Cambodian top ministers had not yet returned, fearing that they would be killed or detained.

 On the fateful evening of 23 August 1840, Trương Minh Giảng held a celebration banquet for the newly arrived Lê Văn Đức at his residence in the Trấn Tây citadel in Phnom Penh, which all the Cambodian Oknhas and the four Vietnamese princesses were compelled to attend.
 Trương Minh Giảng also had his men surround the place.
 In front of the whole audience, Giảng made a shocking declaration that Princess Ang Pen had been in sedition, planning to escape to Battambang to join her mother and her uncle with the help of her another uncle named Mao.
 Giảng declared that Ang Pen would be held for trial and three other princesses Ang Mey, Ang Peou and Ang Sngoun were to be exiled to Saigon.
 This event shocked the Cambodian nobles, who saw their royalty helplessly punished and exiled by the Vietnamese.
 Next day, on August 24, the three princesses were sent away from Phnom Penh.
 As Somdech Chauponhea Hu, who had already been in exile in Bắc Ninh, was implicated in Ang Pen's plot so his son, his wife, his brother Oknha Reachea Sneha the governor of Sambok and his friend Oknha Montrey Sneha the governor of Kampong Siem were all arrested.